Malati Dasi: Preaching in England

 In 1968, Malati and Shyamasundara, along with their infant daughter Saraswati, joined two other Hare Krishna couples – Mukunda and Janaki, and Gurudas and Yamuna – on a missionary trip to London in a bid to establish for ISKCON a foothold in England.
 After arriving in London, the team endured many months of financial insecurity and inadequate living conditions while maintaining their missionary activities including public kirtans, the distribution of promotional leaflets, and the cultivation of members of the local community.
 They eventually settled in a warehouse complex in Covent Garden.
 Speaking in 2001 at the 30th anniversary of the Bhaktivedanta Manor, ISKCON's headquarters in England, where she was a special guest in recognition of her pioneering role in establishing ISKCON in the UK, Malati recalled:

 There were indeed many special memories, but actually we should not forget something which wasn't so funny.
 Most of the time in the early days it was very hard: often we would go hungry.
 [We had] hardly any possessions, no money, no protection.
 It often got very cold.
 We had nothing.
 All we had was love for Shrila Prabhupada.

 To gain a wider recognition for their movement, Shyamasundara had the idea of meeting the Beatles in order to inspire them to introduce the Hare Krishna mantra into their songs.
 Malati recalled, "We chanted and got arrested in front of the Apple Studio.
 We ultimately got their attention by making and sending in apple pies to the studio."
 Malati and Shyamasundara once sent into the studio a wind up apple holding a "Hare Krishna" flag.
 Things changed for the group when Shyamasundara finally met and befriended George Harrison, whom Malati found "receptive and very spiritual" and helped introduce to the Hare Krishna philosophy and practice.
-The two families became so close that Shyamasundara and Malati lived with Harrison and his wife, Patti Boyd, for some time.
+The two families became so close that Shyamasundara and Malati lived with Harrison and his wife, Pattie Boyd, for some time.

 Inspired by the Vaishnava teachings and lifestyle, Harrison produced two singles – "Hare Krishna Mantra" and "Govinda" – performed by the Hare Krishna devotees from the Radha Krishna Temple in London.
 Malati participated in both recordings, singing and playing the hand cymbals.
 Released on Apple Records, "Hare Krishna Mantra" reached number 12 on the UK Singles Chart and significantly boosted ISKCON's popularity in England and worldwide, with the devotees appearing on Top of the Pops.
 Harrison also helped the devotees rent a building in London's Bury Place near the British Museum for their first Hare Krishna temple, and, in 1973, donated a 17 acre estate, which was named "Bhaktivedanta Manor" and became ISKCON's headquarters in England.